-The closely interconnected nature of London's evolving speciality coffee scene has been something of a theme on this blog lately.
-And while earlier this month I was at the original Kiss the Hippo — whose second location near Oxford Circus is based in the former Curators Coffee Gallery coffee shop — this week, I found myself returning to Curators Coffee Studio in the City of London.
-What a pleasure it is to be so spoiled for choice these days.
+The closely interconnected nature of London's evolving specialty coffee scene has been a theme on this blog lately.
+And while earlier this month I was at the original Kiss the Hippo — whose second location near Oxford Circus is based in the former Curators Coffee Gallery — this week, I found myself returning to Curators Coffee Studio in the City of London.
+What a pleasure to be so spoiled for choice!

 On my two recent visits, I tried two different SEND coffees: a Colombian Huila, brewed as a piccolo, and a Peruvian coffee as a batch-brew filter coffee.
-The piccolo had a toffee and chocolate sweetness to it, while the filter coffee (pictured above in the window seat in my Fellow Carter Everywhere mug) had incredibly fruity berry flavours.
+The piccolo had a toffee and chocolate sweetness to it, while the filter coffee (pictured above in the window seat) had incredibly fruity berry flavours.
 The drinks menu also includes chai, hot chocolate, mocha and tea, if you're not in the mood for coffee.

 There is also an impressive selection of cakes and pastries lined up in the window.
 I asked the barista what they were, but the words "peanut butter blondie" are like pressing Ctrl+Alt+Del on my brain, and I wasn't able to listen to the rest.
 Needless to say, it was an excellent sweet treat and a very good accompaniment to my piccolo.